Beef Wellington

 - Carefully stretch out the lattice with your hands then confidently lay over the top of wellington.
 Gently stretch the lattice so that it completely covers the wellington then tuck the edges underneath, trimming any excess pastry off if necessary.

 - Brush the wellington all over, with another light layer of egg wash then chill in the fridge for 30 minutes.
 In the meantime, preheat an oven to 210°c/190°c fan (410°f/374°f).
+Place a large baking tray in the oven at the same time.

 Cooking